 What is a Data Warehouse?

-A data warehouse is a repository that includes past and commutative information from one or multiple sources.
-This repository can be used by the employees of the organization for analysis, drawing insights, and future forecasting.
+A data warehouse is a centralized repository that includes past and commutative information from one or multiple sources.
+The employees of an organization can use this repository for analysis, drawing insights, and future forecasting.

 - Extract: Gathering data from various heterogeneous sources

 - Transform: Converting sub-standard data into clean, structured, and verified data that is ready to use

 - Load: Loading the data onto a new destination

 EDWs streamline the reporting and BI processes of businesses.
 Instead of processing transactions, a data warehouse works like a relational database and performs querying and analysis.
 The main difference between transactional databases and data warehouses is that transactional databases don’t result in analytics, while analytics is efficiently performed in the data warehouse.
 In short, transactional databases and data warehouses are similar except for the analytical aspect.

 A data warehouse model typically includes historical transactional data.
 However, it can contain data from other sources as well.
 It distinguishes analytical capacity from transactional capacity, allowing companies to collect data from numerous sources.
 This way, it assists in the following:

 - Evaluating the data to better understand and enhance corporate operations